NareshNalla/practice/src/main/resources/data_structures.md

 	1. Stacks:
-A stack follows a Last-In-First-Out (LIFO) principle.
+-A stack follows a Last-In-First-Out (LIFO) principle.
 You can only add or remove elements from the top of the stack.
 It’s commonly used in function calls, undo mechanisms, and parsing expressions.
 	2. Queues:
-A queue follows a First-In-First-Out (FIFO) principle.
+- A queue follows a First-In-First-Out (FIFO) principle.
 Elements are added at the back and removed from the front.
 It’s often used in scheduling and breadth-first search algorithms.
 	3. Linked Lists:
 These are collections of nodes where each node contains data and a reference to the next node.
 They can be singly linked (one direction) or doubly linked (two directions).
 They are great for dynamic data but have slower index access.
 	4. Trees: